PrismLauncher/PrismLauncher/README.md

 ## Building

-If you want to build Prism Launcher yourself, check [Build Instructions](https://prismlauncher.org/wiki/development/build-instructions/) for build instructions.
+If you want to build Prism Launcher yourself, check the [Build Instructions](https://prismlauncher.org/wiki/development/build-instructions/).

 ## Translations